rahul-jha-official/Test-Driven-Development/XUnit/README.md

 -	Easy to install via NuGet Package Manager
 -	Is the default unit testing tool in Visual Studio for .Net Core

+# Setup XUnit Test Project
+-	Create a different project in your solution for writing tests
+-	Install xunit using NuGet Package Manager
+-	For running test case in Visual Studio you need 'xunit.runner.visualstudio'
+-	Also Install Microsoft.NET.Test.Sdk